 Despite what some claim, academia is not an ivory tower.
 However, much science communication is indeed challenging to locate and access for a general public, often ‘locked away’ behind paywalls of academic journals or presented only at specialist conferences.
-This blog aims to make certain parts of this research readily available for all interested, be it scholars, music educators, students, reporters and critics, or fans.
+This blog (now archived) aimed to make certain parts of this research readily available for all interested, be it scholars, music educators, students, reporters and critics, or fans.
 Most posts will discuss preliminary research results or report on certain activities such as research trips and conferences made in the context of my research on international jazz competitions.
-At times, I will offer a ‘hot take’ not necessarily based on scientific data but on my experiences and opinions (which are informed by my research).
-As such, it complements my more scientific output, some of which you can consult here.

 11th Jazz Education Network conference – New Orleans

 Reaching out to jazz educators is an essential aspect of this project.
 Many jazz students take their first steps in the competition scene through their teachers, some via recommendation (“Have you heard of this competition?”), others through participating to band competitions such as Jazz at Lincoln Center’s Essentially Ellington (although the high school band competition is typically a U.S. phenomenon).
 I hope to offer those active in jazz education a better understanding of the values at play in jazz competitions.
 To that end, I participated in the 11th conference organised by the Jazz Education Network (or JEN), held in January 2020 in New Orleans (U.S.).
 As the name implies, JEN is a global (though primarily U.S.) organisation dedicated to networking, knowledge exchange, and the promotion of jazz education.
 One of its primary tools to achieve this is hosting an annual conference at which educators, students, artists, scholars, and other stakeholders of the education industry meet.